-Late summer botanical magic
+Late autumn botanical exploration

 - marvel at the humble leaf as an enabler of life on earth

 - peek at some plant biochemistry

 - have a quick look at the key differences between flowering plants and conifers, and between monocots and dicots

 - at all times stay on the lookout for plants and fungi that would do us harm if we’re not careful.

 Meet at the Cable Car entrance.
 Cost: $4